 Using a mode dubbed by its developers “Fire and Collect,” BothanSpy collects SSH credentials and sends them to the attacker’s server without writing any data to the compromised machine’s disk.
 If the mode “Fire and Forget” is used, the stolen credentials are written to a file on the disk.”

 “A new variant of the Zeus banking trojan has emerged, dubbed Neutrino, which is custom-made to collect credit card information from point-of-sale systems, among other things.

 “From time to time authors of effective and long-lived trojans and viruses create new modifications and forks of them, like any other software authors,” said Sergey Yunakovsky, a Kaspersky Lab researcher, in a posting.
 “One of the brightest examples amongst them is Zeus, which continues to spawn new modifications of itself each year.
-In a strange way this malware becomes similar to his prototype from Greek mythology.”
+In a strange way this Malware: Software that is intended to damage or disable computers and computer systems. becomes similar to his prototype from Greek mythology.”

 Neutrino first takes a long “sleep” before it starts, to avoid AV sandboxes, and then connects to a C&C server.
 It can download and start files; make screenshots; search processes by name; change register branches; search files by name on infected host and send them to C&C; and run proxy commands.“

 “Eugene Kaspersky has offered to show his company’s source code to US government experts in a bid to prove, once and for all, that the company’s products don’t contain any malicious code or spyware that could be covertly utilised by Russia’s security services.